 News ‘Attraction’ and Digital Inequalities: Incidental News Exposure and the Equalization or Stratification of Political Information

 A central question in the study of contemporary news environments has been whether digital media are reshaping long-standing inequalities in political news exposure and engagement.
 While the dominant perspective among scholars and public intellectuals has been that prominent platforms such as Facebook and Google tend to exacerbate these informational inequalities (Prior, 2007), the burgeoning literature on ‘incidental’ exposure complicates the picture by suggesting that even the politically disengaged or uninterested might be exposed to some political news in the course of using digital media platforms for other purposes (Fletcher & Nielsen, 2018).
-However, recent scholarship has identified a key issue in this literature: It has perhaps overemphasized the role of interest in identifying information gaps, and underemphasized changes in ‘supply-side’ dynamics brought about by digital media platforms and the ways they shape information flows online.
+However, recent scholarship has identified a key issue in this literature: It has perhaps overemphasized the role of interest in explaining information gaps, and underemphasized how changes in ‘supply-side’ dynamics brought about by digital media platforms shape information flows online.

 Based on this observation, Thorson (2020) introduced the metaphor of ‘attracting the news’ in order to describe the confluence of supply- and demand-side factors, and shift the scholarly conversation about informational inequalities toward a deeper consideration of the range individual, social, and technological influences that might produce them.
-In this article, we develop the idea of news attraction as an analytic concept to be used in tandem with incidental news exposure, and we argue that doing so clarifies debates surrounding the equalizing or stratifying effects of digital media on news exposure and engagement.
-We derive predictions about equalization or stratification based on theory and our explication of the ‘news attraction’ concept, and we then test those hypotheses with data from an online survey of social media users in the United States conducted during the 2020 Presidential Election cycle.
+In this article, we develop the idea of news attraction as an analytic concept to be used in tandem with incidental news exposure.
+We argue that doing so clarifies debates surrounding the equalizing or stratifying effects of digital media on news exposure and engagement.
+Deriving predictions about equalization or stratification based on theory and our explication of the ‘news attraction’ concept, we test those hypotheses with data from an online survey of social media users in the United States conducted during the 2020 Presidential Election cycle.
 Finally, we discuss results in light of extant theory and broader conversations about informational inequalities in contemporary news environments.

 Equalization Versus Stratification in Political News Audiences

-The question of whether the use of digital media reduces or exacerbates inequalities in news exposure and engagement grew out of normative assumptions about the role of news and ‘the press’ in informing the electorate (e.g., Prior, 2007), as well as the functionalist tradition in the study of mass communication, with its assertions that mass media serve important social functions of informing the public and contributing to social integration or cohesion (Wright, 1960), and they largely parallel similar questions regarding broad stratificational effects of the internet (i.e., the ‘digital divide’; c.f., Rogers, 2001).
+The question of whether the use of digital media reduces or exacerbates inequalities in news exposure and engagement grew out of normative assumptions about the role of news and ‘the press’ in informing democratic electorates (e.g., Prior, 2007).
+In addition, the functionalist tradition in the study of mass communication, asserts that mass media serve important social functions of informing the public and contributing to social integration or cohesion (Wright, 1960).
+This perspective largely parallels similar questions regarding broad stratificational effects of the internet (i.e., the ‘digital divide’; c.f., Rogers, 2001).
 While the field has moved on from functionalism as an organizing framework for understanding media effects on individuals and societies, scholars have continued to grapple with the problem of the stratifying effects of news media, particularly in digital media environments.

 Widespread access to journalism and public affairs information should ideally decrease information gaps among groups that are otherwise split along lines of socioeconomic status or other social inequalities.
 Theoretically, ‘equalizing’ or ‘compensatory’ effects should increase individual and collective knowledge, as access to high-quality information helps people identify problems, coordinate opportunities for solving those problems, and enables participation in civic and political activities (Delli Carpini & Keeter, 1996).
 But research shows that, historically, individuals with greater political resources (e.g., the wealthy, educated, and politically interested) have been able to not only consume more news content, but reap greater benefits in terms of political knowledge and engagement (Brady et al., 1995; Schlozman et al., 2018), producing a ‘stratificational’ effect or ‘rich-get-richer’ dynamic.